chidaksh/Project5_SOAR/annotations/README.md

 ## Algorithm Details

 ### Phase 1: Token Influence Analysis
-1. Tokenize input prompt
-2. Establish baseline prediction with full prompt
-3. For each token, create masked version (token removal)
-4. Calculate influence as difference in log-odds
-5. Repeat process with stochastic dropout for uncertainty estimation
+1. Perform a single forward pass of the model, enabling `output_attentions`.
+2. Extract attention weights from the final transformer layer.
+3. Calculate an importance score for each token based on the attention paid *to the final token position*, averaged across all attention heads.

 ### Phase 2: Null Distribution
-1. Collect punctuation tokens from sample prompts
+1. Collect attention scores for all content tokens from a large sample of prompts.
-2. Calculate token influences for punctuation (assumed neutral)
-3. Build empirical null distribution by positional bins or uniformly
-4. Compute mean, std, and percentile statistics
+2. Group the collected scores by their positional bin (`first_10%`, `middle_80%`, etc.).
+3.  **Within each bin**, identify the "bottom k%" of tokens with the lowest absolute attention scores.
+4. Use this subset of genuinely low-importance tokens to build a robust, position-aware null distribution and compute its statistics.

 ### Phase 3: Statistical Classification
-1. Calculate shrunken Z-scores using null distribution
+1. Calculate Z-scores using the null distribution.
-2. Group tokens into linguistic spans via spaCy NER
+2. Group tokens into linguistic spans via spaCy.
-3. Apply Benjamini-Hochberg FDR control
+3. Apply Benjamini-Hochberg FDR control.
-4. Assign final labels: TC (Critical), TH (Harmful), TR (Redundant)
+4. Assign final labels: TC (Critical), TH (Harmful), TR (Redundant).

 ## Troubleshooting